fallen-icarus/cardano-loans/README.md

 `ObservePayment` redeemer.
 - All loan payment inputs must be from the same loan address.
 - For every loan payment input:
-    - It must still have the Borrower ID.
+    - It must have the required beacons.
     - The loan must not be expired (using `invalid-hereafter`).
     - The next interest/penalty application must not be require (using `invalid-hereafter`).
     - There must be an output to the `lenderAddress` in the input's `ActiveDatum` with: